 The internal male genitals (organa genitalia masculine interna) include:

 - the testis (testicle), paired

 - the epididymis, paired

-- the ductus deferens (vas deferens),
+- the ductus deferens (vas deferens)

-Function of the testis
+Functions of testis

 The testicle (testis) contributes to the synthesis of sex hormones (androgens such as testosterone) and is the production site of male gametes (sperm).
 The sperm cells produced in the testis are stored in the epididymis.
 During ejaculation, they are released through the urethra via the vas deferens together with a secretion from the prostate and the glandula vesiculosa.

 The production of sperm and hormones continues into old age.